-In total, 65 pieces of draft legislation were published between 1997 and 2009/10, as against 31 between 2010 and 2014, although the rate in the 2014-15 session slowed down to four due to the reduced amount of legislation close to the election.

-Beyond consideration of simply the amount of legislation published in draft, it is also important to consider the significance of the individual pieces of legislation.
+In total, 65 pieces of draft legislation were published between 1997 and 2009/10, as against 31 between 2010 and 2014, although the rate in the 2014-15 session slowed down to four due to the reduced amount of legislation close to the election.4 consider the significance of the individual pieces of legislation.
 In January 2015, the government published one of its most significant pieces of constitutional legislation in draft, Scotland in the United Kingdom: An Enduring Settlement, an all-party command paper on giving the Scottish Parliament greater powers following the Scottish independence referendum of September 2014.
 This paper contained draft proposals for an important set of potential constitutional changes that could have a profound effect on the future of the British political system.